 Australian National Character Check is NOT required to provide a refund for:

 National Police Checks in Australia may only be conducted by an Agency that is accredited by the ACIC.
 Not just any organisation may conduct police checks.
 There are extensive security and compliance requirements that must be achieved and maintained.
 Our accreditation with the ACIC is under our registered legal entity name Australian National Character Check Pty Ltd. Our trading name is Australian National Character Check.
 Our ABN is 29 621 712 598.
 You can find our accreditation details by looking for Australian National Character Check listed on the Official ACIC Government website available here: List of Accredited Brokers

-By providing a streamlined and highly secure online procedure, majority of applicants are able to receive their police check result within one to three business days.
+By providing a streamlined and highly secure online procedure, majority of applicants are able to receive their police check result within 24 to 48 hours.
 Our technology gives applicants the flexibility to no longer have the hassle in dealing with paper forms or wait in ques to get identity documents certified.
 With instant SMS updates and a support team based in Canberra ACT, Australian National Character Check™️ has become the go-to service for individuals and businesses across Australia.

 An applicant is required to submit the following ID documents:

 Smart Identification is a new form of Identity Verification system that provides Australian National Character Check with the capability to confirm an individual's identity.
 Smart Identification has implemented cutting edge biometric comparison technology that provides a further level of security and additionally acts as a preventative measure against Identity theft and fraud.
 Smart Identification will require an Applicant to submit ID documents and a self photo (selfie) for biometric comparison purposes.

 Please note: To use our Smart Identification system you must hold: a current Australian Drivers License (of any State or Territory), a current Passport (national or international), or an Immicard.